uw-dims/dims-devguide/docs/source/appendices.rst

    ..

 #.
-Test the configuration (with VPN disconnected).
+Test the configuration.

+   With VPN disconnected:

    .. code-block:: bash